MarkCBell/curver/docs/source/development.rst

     ...
     congratulations :)

+This includes `pylint <https://www.pylint.org/>`_ which can be run on its own via ``tox -e lint``.
+As part of its analysis pylint will highlight places in curves where work is flagged as ``TODO: #)``.
+These numbers roughly correspond to:

+1. Major feature.
+2. Performance.
+3. Minor feature.

 Curver uses `Sphinx <http://www.sphinx-doc.org/>`_ to build its documentation.
 This is automatically built by readthedocs when changes are pushed to the repository but can also be built locally by using: